By Alex Rodino — Founder, Alexander Rodino Collective | Serving Savannah & Coastal Georgia

 - Georgia Tax Advantages for Retirees

-- Aging in Place Considerations for the New Home
+- Aging-in-Place Considerations for the New Home

 - The Downsizing Timeline